 - Cost: CRI has two individual testing kits and three bundles.

 - Ancestry + Health: $199

 - Reports: CRI provides interactive ancestry and wellness reports in five categories: Health, Allergies, Nutrition, Vitamins, and Traits.
 The number and type of reports included depend on the package ordered.

 - Raw Data Access: CRI does not have an option to see or download raw data directly from the client’s account; however, access can be granted upon request.

-- SelfDecode: Individualized, holistic health reports and personalized recommendations based on thorough genetic analysis and the latest research.
+- Alternatives: SelfDecode – Holistic health reports and personalized recommendations based on thorough genetic and lab analysis and the latest scientific research.

 - Results are easy to interpret for everyone, including a detailed and interactive ancestry component.
 Health insights are stated as facts with simple scientific explanations and potential lifestyle implications.